 Selling a vacant home is very similar to selling an occupied home in the aspect that potential buyers love looking at pictures.
 In order to sell your home quickly, you need to make sure you take high-quality pictures of your house when it’s staged.
 With so many houses on the MLS, if a home has blurry photos, most potential buyers will skip right over it.
 A listing with high-quality photos will get more people interested in your home and should lead to more showings.

 4. Secure The Home

 When selling a vacant house, make sure that your home is secured.
 Make sure all the doors and windows are locked, the garage door is closed and secured, and that the only way into your home is using a lockbox key.
-The last thing you want to happen is have a “squatter” in your home when a potential buyer is walking through.
-That could not only scare your buyer away, but open yourself up to legal problems.
+The last thing you want to happen is to have a “squatter” in your home when a potential buyer is walking through.
+That could not only scare your buyer away but open you up to legal problems.